supabase-community/supabase-kt/demos/multi-factor-authentication/README.md

 # Configuration

 You need to specify your supabase url and key in [supabaseModule.kt](https://github.com/supabase-community/supabase-kt/blob/master/demos/multi-factor-authentication/common/src/commonMain/kotlin/io/github/jan/supabase/common/di/supabaseModule.kt)
-If you want Google login to work, set it up in the supabase dashboard.
+If you want Google login to work, set it up in the supabase dashboard and add `io.jan.supabase://login` to the registered urls.

 # Running